≡ Menu

 (although this is not an official designation by the Federation Cynologique)

-The two types are distinguished in Chinese culture, with them referring to their eastern family branch as ‘Bone headed’ and their western cousins as ‘Meat headed.’
+The two types are distinguished in Chinese culture, referring to their eastern family branch as ‘Bone headed’ and their western cousins as ‘Meat headed.’

-To answer this question, we’ll want to go back and ask ourselves what was this dog original purpose?
-And in the case of the Chinese Shar Pei, that purpose was for fighting.
+To answer this question, we’ll want to go back and ask ourselves what this dog’s original purpose was.
+And in the case of the Chinese Shar Pei, that purpose was to fight.

 And as it turns out…

-Having a lot of “loose” skin is actually advantageous in a fight.
-You see, the Shar Pei utilizes a “style” of fighting of which involved letting the opponent sink their fangs into the loose skin.
-While the opponent had a hold of useless flesh the Chinese Shar could then turn back on itself and go in for the kill.
+Having a lot of “loose” skin is advantageous in a fight.
+The Shar Pei utilizes a “style” of fighting which involves letting the opponent sink their fangs into the loose skin.
+While the opponent had a hold of useless flesh, the Chinese Shar could turn back on itself and go in for the kill.

 What will my Shar Pei puppy look like?

-In either event, your Shar-Pei puppy will grow into a dog of medium size, and will be a fairly heavy dog weighing to 60 pounds, and will have a stiff coat
+In either event, your Shar-Pei puppy will grow into a dog of medium size, will be a reasonably heavy dog weighing 60 pounds, and will have a stiff coat.

 Now for the record…